julendiaz/calculator/README.md

 ## Additional Improvements

-- [ ] Add decimals to the operations
 - [ ] Add a Backspace button
 - [ ] Add keybord support
 - [ ] Make it musical